 If you have software on your computer that can save a screenshot directly to the clipboard with a keyboard shortcut, then you only need to press Ctrl-V (Mac: Cmd-V) in the reply box to upload the image.
 Taking and adding a screenshot to your ticket reply can be done in two key presses.

 Pasting screenshots only works correctly on recent versions of Firefox and Chrome browsers.

-For Windows users, we recommend the free software Greenshot for taking screenshots.
+For Windows users, there is the inbuilt snipping tool that is available for taking screenshots.